 - Amenorrhea is the absence of menstruation.

-- Oligomenorrhea refers to light or infrequent menstrual periods.
+- Oligomenorrhea refers to infrequent menstrual periods.
+Hypomenorrhea refers to light periods.

 Treatment for Menstrual Disorders

 Treatment options for menstrual disorders include: